Effective Date: January 28, 2022

 - To prevent or respond to a violation of any law or regulation; and

-- For any purpose disclosed at the time the information is collected.
+- With your consent or as otherwise disclosed at the time the information is collected.

 Links to Third Party Sites